GT-DLT-2021/Multimodal-Sarcasm-Detection/README.md

 what's been talked in the paper, where they let those raw image vector passed through a one-layer NN.

 3. AttributeFeature.py: to obtain raw attribute vector and attribute guidance vector.
-Note that they directly used the word embeddings of te five predicted attributes of those images, and they didn't provide code showing how they obtain them, like saying in the paper (ResNet-101......)
+Note that they directly used the word embeddings of the five predicted attributes of those images, and they didn't provide code showing how they obtain them, like saying in the paper (ResNet-101......)

 4. TextFeature.py: to obtain raw text feature (hidden states in each time step) and text guidance vector, and applied